xxlimengying/academic-website/content/publication/Oracle/li2018densify/index.md

 is achieved with no hardware or firmware modifications in any of the critical assets being monitored, and hence is backward compatible with legacy assets already in operation."
 featured: false
-publication: "*Proceedings of the 2017 International Conference on Artificial Intelligence"
+publication: "*Proceedings of the 2017 International Conference on Artificial Intelligence*"
 tags: ["prognostic cyber security", "internet-ofthings","IoT", “real time prognostics”, “anomaly detection”,“AI”]
 url_pdf: ""
 #doi: "10.1615/IHTC16.rti.023041"